cfdrake/swift-framework-c-library-example/README.md

 ## Setup
 **TODO**
+- import c library
+- create module map
+- add in to search in xcode project

 ## Dependencies/Thanks
 [progressbar](https://github.com/doches/progressbar) is the C library that is wrapped in this example project.
 The source is included with this git repository.
 Thanks to the [original author](https://github.com/doches) for providing a simple library to wrap!